-If you are currently enrolled in one of the above programs you can refer to the course guides in your enrolment program structure to check which courses are offered in Singapore.
+If you are currently enrolled in one of the above programs, you can refer to the course guides in your enrolment program structure to check which courses are offered in that location.
 If you do not study any of the above disciplines or programs, you could use your University electives.

 How much will it cost?

 As a guide, we recommend you budget at least AU$2,000 for accommodation and living expenses for each month you will be overseas.
-Visit the SIM website to learn more living expenses in Singapore and accommodation for international students.
+Visit the following websites to learn more about these partners.

-You need to have sufficient funds to finance a semester/s overseas.
+You need to have sufficient funds to finance the semester/s overseas.
 You may be asked to provide evidence of your financial security when applying for a student visa.

 There are heaps of scholarships, grants and Government support available to support students wishing to travel overseas.